CTzatzakis/Computational-physics/README.md

-# Nanoscale_Computation
+# Computation
-Nanoscale Computation - Academic coursework for Aristotle University of Thessaloniki
+Academic coursework for Aristotle University of Thessaloniki

 Simulation Exercises access point for result extraction.
 This set of exercises, presented below is part of the curriculum in Models and Theories of Molecular and Atomic Processes in the MSc Nanosciences & Nanotechnologies.